Although Network Rail owns and operates Britain's railway, we believe we shouldn't be the only organisation that can build on it.

 To support this approach, we've committed to regularly updating a document of opportunities and projects other organisations can fund.
 Details of how this list and process is managed can be found on our opportunities for third parties page.

-To help other organisations get involved in railway projects, we are introducing the concept of contestability – putting projects out to market for other organisations to deliver.
+To help other organisations get involved in railway projects, we have introduced the concept of contestability – putting projects out to market for other organisations to deliver.

-In doing so, we believe this could bring more innovation and creativity to the railway industry, increased value for money for the tax-payer and better benchmarking data to assess how we're performing.
+In doing so we are bringing more innovation and creativity to the railway industry, increased value for money for the tax-payer and better benchmarking data to assess how we are performing, as evidenced in the case study below.

 Read Open for Business supporting information for pilot contestable projects found on the Opportunities for third parties page.